ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

     ...
 ```

-And in future, they'll change flags and count to be required, by adding a * in the function signature
+And in future, they'll change flags and count to be required, by adding a * in the function definition

 ------
 ```python [5,8-10]